tprasadtp/protonvpn-docker/docs/faq.md

 ## Use with corporate/other VPN

 - If other VPN routes only private subnets you don't need to do anything!
 It just works!
-Just make sure there search domain/routing domains are set on your corporate/other VPN interface (`resolvectl domain`) so that DNS queries for those domains will be resolved correctly.
+- Just make sure there search domain/routing domains are set on your corporate/other VPN interface (`resolvectl domain`) so that DNS queries for those domains will be resolved correctly.

+## Use with Tailscale

+Tailscale uses its own fwmark, routing table and routing rules.
+Because Tailscale addresses are CGNAT addresses and have fwmark on the packets passing via tailscale interface, it just works.
+Zero configuration changes required!

 ## How can I see WireGuard settings